 Tourism infrastructure at Kanha is established since years.
 The park has a network of well maintained jungle roads for excursions.
 There are camps in the park for rest breaks.
-The nature preserve has few interpretation centers that act as natural history museums as well.
+The nature preserve has few interpretation centres that act as natural history museums as well.

 Edibles are not allowed to be consumed just anywhere in this park.
 The Museum has a canteen where breakfast can be consumed.
-This applies to other zones as well with their respective canteens or centers.
+This applies to other zones as well with their respective canteens or centres.

-The safari is organized on open jeeps as mentioned above.
+The safari is organised on open jeeps as mentioned above.
 Tourists can hire jeeps directly or ask their hotels for assistance.
 One can also enter the preserve using one's own vehicle but an extra charge has to be paid.

 The Tourism Area is divided into four zones: